What is Your Implicit Content Strategy in One Sentence?

 While I waste my time on social media just to find out how it works etc. or chase quick wins from client work instead of long term independent income.

-Feeding a family now is sometimes a higher priority than earning money in the future.
+Making money now is sometimes a higher priority than earning money in the future.
 This is a risky short-sighted “strategy” though.

 Don’t spend all your time and money on the now and invest in the future.

 Please follow the Backlinko way.
 Use a clear long term approach!
 It will rather allow you to succeed than a fuzzy one.
 Brian is the number one content marketing influencer by 2021!

 What is your one sentence content strategy now and how will you change it in future?
 Please add it in the comment section!